Dad ‘punched’ shark in the nose to save his daughter from attack off NC, family says

 Paige Winter, 17, of Havelock was attacked by a shark while standing in waist-deep water off Fort Macon, as her father stood nearby, according to a GoFundMe page that has raised more than $23,000.

-The father, Charlie Winter, is a firefighter and paramedic and served in the Marines, according to the campaign.
+The father, Charlie Winter, is a firefighter and paramedic with the City of Havelock Fire and Rescue and served in the Marines, according to the campaign.

 Paige Winter lost part of one leg above the knee and some fingers, Janet Winter posted on her Facebook page.